Significant-Gravitas/Auto-GPT-Plugins/README.md

 ## Configuration

-For interactionless use, set `ALLOWLISTED_PLUGINS=example-plugin1,example-plugin2,etc` in your `.env` file.
+For interactionless use, set:

+`ALLOWLISTED_PLUGINS=example-plugin1,example-plugin2,etc` in your `.env` file to allow plugins to load without prompting.
+`DENYLISTED_PLUGINS=example-plugin1,example-plugin2,etc` in your `.env` file to block plugins from loading without prompting.

 ## Making a plugin